danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 ```

     ##                              Estimate Lower .95 Upper .95
-    ## Harrell C - Validation data      0.66      0.63      0.69
+    ## Harrell C - Validation data      0.65      0.62      0.68
-    ## Uno C - Validation data          0.65      0.62      0.68
+    ## Uno C - Validation data          0.64      0.61      0.67

 Harrell C and Uno C were 0.66 and 0.65, respectively.

     ##   Uno AUC Lower .95 Upper .95
-    ##      0.70      0.65      0.76
+    ##      0.69      0.64      0.75

 The time-dependent AUCs at 5 years were in the external validation was
-0.70.
+0.69.

 ### 2.2 Calibration

 Calibration is the agreement between observed outcomes and predicted
 probabilities.
 For example, in survival models, a predicted survival
 probability at a fixed time horizon *t* of 80% is considered reliable if
-it can be expected that 80 out of 100 will survive among patients
+it can be expected that 80 out of 100 will survive among patients who
 received a predicted survival probability of 80%.

 Calibration is measured by:

 -   Observed and Expected ratio at time horizon (*t*):

-    -   the number of observed event is calculated as the one minus the
+    -   the number of observed events (per 100) is calculated as one
-        Kaplan-Meier curve at time *t*;
+        minus the Kaplan-Meier curve at time *t*;

-    -   the number of expected event is calculated as the mean of the
+    -   the number of expected events (per 100) is calculated as the
-        predicted risk at time *t*;
+        mean of the predicted risk at time *t*;

     -   Confidence intervals are calculated using the Normal
         approximation of the Poisson distribution.

--   Calibration plot: it is a graphical representation of calibration
+-   Calibration plot: it is a graphical representation of calibration.
-    in-the-large and calibration.
     It shows:

     -   on the *x-axis* the predicted survival (or risk) probabilities
         at a fixed time horizon (e.g. at 5 years);